jeffskinnerbox/jeffskinnerbox.github.io/content/ideas/getting-started-with-inertial-measurement-unit-imu.md

 # What Is an Inertial Measurement Unit?
+An inertial measurement unit (IMU) is a device that directly measures the three linear acceleration components and the three rotational rate components (6-DOF) of a vehicle.
+An [IMU is a critical sensor in an autonomous vehicle][15] because an IMU requires no connection or knowledge of the external world.

 A IMU is a single unit in the electronics module which collects angular velocity and linear acceleration data which is sent to the main processor.
 The IMU housing actually contains multiple separate sensors.